CountMurphy/TempMonNvidia/ReadMe.txt

 **************
 About
 **************
-TempMon is a simple Linux Daemon that polls your system for Processor (and GPU if running TempMonNvidia) for temperature readings.
+TempMon is a simple Linux Daemon that polls your system for Processor (and GPU if running TempMonNvidia) temperature readings.
 TempMon then sends that data to a Serial connected USB reader (source code for reader is included).
 All of the settings for the daemon are stored in /etc/tempMon.config.
 If you are running tempMon, your screen can display CPU tempurature and fan RPM.
 If you are running tempMonNvidia, your screen will display CPU temperature and GPU temperature.

 **************
 Install